Portage County Time Line

 The county poor farm opens as a working farm on 200 acres in the Town of Amherst with an average of twenty “inmates” in residence.

-to Wisconsin Rapids; Kellner is born, Bancroft blooms, and Almond booms,
+Wisconsin Rapids; Kellner is born, Bancroft blooms, and Almond booms, with a new

 The county’s first rural free delivery mail route serves 1,125 people on a thirty mile route out from the Plover post office.